Travel Tips and Inspiration

 Get Back to Nature with These Ecotherapy Activities

-If you’ve heard of it, you’ll know Ecotherapy is a word that keeps popping up more and more in everyday life.
-There’s not one definition for ecotherapy but it’s often used to describe a regular, group activity led by a professional in an outdoor setting.
-The thought behind this is that practicing relaxing and mentally stimulating activities in a green setting allows you to connect with nature and forget the stresses of modern life.
-But you don’t need to join a programme to get positive mental and physical health benefits.
-It’s actually way easier than you think – you probably already do some without realising it!
+If you’ve heard of it, you’ll know that ecotherapy has become more prevalent in everyday life.
+And while there’s not one definition for ecotherapy, it’s often used to describe a regular group activity led by a professional in an outdoor setting.
+The thought behind this is that practising relaxing and mentally stimulating activities in a green setting allows you to connect with nature and forget the stresses of modern life.
+However, you don’t need to join a programme to experience positive mental and physical health benefits; it’s way easier than you think, and you probably already do some without realising it!

-Here at Oliver’s Travels, we’re all about finding new ways to improve our health and wellbeing while being as green as we can.
-That’s why we’ve compiled our favourite examples of ecotherapy that you can do alone or with friends so you can get that zen feeling.
+Here at Oliver’s Travels, we’re all about finding new ways to improve our health and well-being, while being as eco-friendly as possible.
+That’s why we’ve compiled our favourite examples of ecotherapy activities that will leave you feeling zen.

 Gardening and horticulture

 It’s no secret that gardening is a great way to relax.
-There’s something seriously satisfying about getting your hands dirty to grow delicious produce (and tucking into a home-grown salad is definitely more rewarding than popping to the supermarket).
+There’s something seriously satisfying about getting your hands dirty and growing delicious produce (tucking into a home-grown salad is more rewarding than popping to the supermarket).
 But did you know gardening also has great mental and physical health benefits?
-Not only is the physical exercise a good way to keep active but connecting with nature in this way can actually improve your memory and even your intellect – you’ll learn new skills and relearn how to do things that you used to know.
-No matter your age, this green fingered hobby is super rewarding to do alone or with friends or family members.
-So whether you join a community garden and get involved in the group spirit, spend an hour a week tending to the flowers in your garden or take the little ones to help you pick the strawberries at your allotment, you’ll feel a lot better for it.
+Not only is physical exercise a good way to stay active, but connecting with nature in this way can improve your memory and intellect – you’ll learn new skills and relearn how to do things.
+No matter your age, this green-fingered hobby is rewarding to do solo, with friends or family.
+So whether you join a community garden and get involved in the group spirit, spend an hour a week tending to the flowers in your garden or take the little ones to help you pick strawberries at your allotment, you’ll feel a lot better for it.

 Our top pick for a villa with a vegetable garden: